California Fundraising Registration

 California requires charitable solicitation registration.
-Charities must register with the in order to solicit donations in the state.
+Charities must register with the California Attorney General - Registry of Charitable Trusts in order to solicit donations in the state.
 As a prerequisite for charitable registration, organizations are required to qualify as a foreign nonprofit corporation with the California Secretary of State - Business Programs Division and appoint a registered agent.

 About This License

 Organizations that have never registered for charitable solicitation in California will file an initial registration.
 This section contains an overview of completing an initial charitable solicitation registration.

 Your organization must register within 30 days of receiving assets (property, funds, etc) that are held in a trust.

 Organizations that have already registered for charitable solicitation in California are required to renew their registrations to maintain good standing.
 This section contains an overview of renewing the charitable solicitation registration.

 Renewal is due annually 4.5 months after the close of your organization's fiscal year.
 If your fiscal year closes December 31st, then renewal is due May 15th.

 Failure to submit renewal prior to 4 months and 15 days after your fiscal year end can result in loss of tax exemption and assessment of minimum tax of $800, plus interest, and/or fines or filing penalties.
 The Attorney General will notify the California Franchise Tax Board to disallow your state tax exemption.
 Directors, trustees, officers, and return preparers are personally liable for these fees and penalties - you cannot use charitable assets to pay them, they must be paid out of of pocket!

 The Unified Registration Statement (URS) is a consolidated multi-state registration form.